nasa-petal/search-engine/README.md

 `data-exploration-and-cleaning.ipynb` additional data exploration and cleaning.
 This generates the files in the `data` folder

 `data/cleaned.csv` data cleaned and prepared for classification.
+Columns are present for each label.
+A 1 means the paper was assigned the lable, 0 means it was not.
+Column 'y' contains a list of the binary indicators for each labels, and is just a different format from the label columns, used in linear-svc.ipynb.

 `transformers-zs-nli-and-scibert.ipynb` compares the classifiers, bart-large-mnli, and SciBERT.